» For Parents

 - If your child has completed his homework and wants to watch a favorite program, use that time to reinforce reading skills.
 Turn on the closed captioning so your child can read along as he watches and listens to the program.

-- Talk with your child about his day or about what is going on in our community.
-Such discussions stimulate language development.
+- Talk with your child about his day or about what’s going on in your community.
+These discussions stimulate language development.

 - Encourage your child to use the library to find new and interesting books.

 - Cut apart each panel of a comic strip and remove the words.
 Have your child determine what order the drawings should go in, then ask her to fill in the words for the characters.

 - Provide kids with a paintbrush and a pail of water and have them write messages on a sidewalk, or give a child a flashlight and have him spell words for you on the wall of a darkened room.